carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ## Building a Pangenome

-PPanGGOLiN analysis can start from genomic DNA sequences ([.fasta](https://raw.githubusercontent.com/paumayell/pangenomics/gh-pages/files/ExampleFASTA.fasta)) or annotated genomes ([.gbk](https://raw.githubusercontent.com/paumayell/pangenomics/gh-pages/files/ExampleGBK.gbk)) of whole genomes, Metagenomic Assembled Genomes (MAG), and Single-cell Amplified Genomes (SAG), useful for large-scale environmental studies, including the non-cultivable species pangenome.
-It is designed to scale up to tens of thousands of genomes.
+PPanGGOLiN analysis can start from genomic DNA sequences in FASTA format or annotated genomes in GBK or GFF formats.
+It will build the pangenome in a single HDF-5 file from wich we can then perform several analysis and extract different results.

-In addition, PPanGGOLiN includes the panRGP method (Bazin et al. 2020) that predicts Regions of Genomic Plasticity (RGP) for each genome.
-RGPs are groups of genes made of shell and cloud genomes in the pangenome chart, most of which arise from horizontal gene transfer and correspond to genomic islands.
-RGPs from different genomes are then grouped into insertion sites based on their conserved persistent flanking genes.
+The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or it can be broken down into several steps if you need a more personalized pipeline.

 ### Genome annotation

 Before starting using PPanGGOLiN, activate the Pangenomics environment.
 ~~~
 $ conda activate Pangenomics_Global
 ~~~
 {: .language-bash}
 ~~~
 (Pangenomics_Global) ~$
 ~~~